Tanegashima Space Center 種子島宇宙センター

 The Tanegashima Space Center is a fully functional launch, research, development, and assembly center for Japan's space program.
 It is the largest rocket-launch complex in Japan.

 There are several space-related facilities here.
 Orbital launches of rockets take place from the Yoshinobu Launch Complex, which has two launch pads.
-Also onsite are buildings for spacecraft assembly and radar and optical tracking of launched vehicles.
+There are buildings for spacecraft assembly and radar and optical tracking of launched vehicles onsite.

 You can visit the museum here for free.
 With full-scale models and games, the exhibits cover various aspects of space development, such as rocket science, satellite use, the International Space Station, terrestrial observation, and astronomy.